 Let’s explore the relationship between vaginismus and a part of the human brain called the limbic system.
-This important area is the root of the internal alarm that mistakenly alerts the body of danger, causing the vaginal muscles to tighten and thus prevent penetration during intercourse.
+This important area is the root of the internal alarm that mistakenly alerts the body about danger, causing the vaginal muscles to tighten and, thus, prevent penetration during intercourse.

 Comprised of a group of structures in the brain, the limbic system is normally involved with regulating emotions, memories and arousal (stimulation).
 Also included under its control is the instinctual human “fight-or-flight” response to real or perceived threats.

-In women with vaginismus, when their body's sensory system detects various forms of touch, pelvic vulnerability, or anticipation of potential penetration, the limbic system responds inappropriately and signals the vaginal muscles to constrict.
+With vaginismus, when a body's sensory system detects various forms of touch, pelvic vulnerability, or anticipation of potential penetration, the limbic system responds inappropriately and signals the vaginal muscles to constrict.